 In How to Get to Great Ideas: A System for Smart, Extraordinary Thinking, Dave Birss advocates for the phrase, “Yes, and…” This opening can help you add on to the idea of whoever is sharing and validate other members’ ideas.

-Although your group may generate many ideas and perspectives, making it difficult to agree on a specific course of action, remember that ideas don’t have to be mutually exclusive.
-You can use this diversity to your advantage by combining ideas—and you can get positive vibes going in your group!
+Although your group may generate many ideas and perspectives, which may make it difficult to agree on a specific course of action, remember that ideas don’t have to be mutually exclusive.
+You can use this diversity to your advantage by combining ideas—and get positive vibes going in your group!

 The fewer ideas rejected, the more creative the combined idea will likely be.
 Going with the initial idea that the majority of the group supports doesn’t have to be the only way; incorporating great suggestions, particularly from less vocal members, can lead to even better results!

-Complement, combine, get to the great idea(s) that everyone would be proud of, that no one could have got to on their own.
+Through teamwork, you can flesh out and finalize fantastic ideas that everyone will be proud of—and that no one could have gotten to on their own.